larsvanbraam/vue-transition-component/README.md

 ```

 ## Usage
 All examples below are based on the [vue-skeleton](https://github.com/hjeti/vue-skeleton) by [hjeti](https://github.com/hjeti/)

 ### 1. Creating a TransitionComponent
 For demonstration purpose we will create a new component called DummyComponent.
-Check out the [seng-generator](https://github.com/mediamonks/seng-generator) generating components automatically!

 #### DummyComponent.vue
 The *.vue file does not require any modification.